Speirsy/framing_norah/README.md

 2. Create your feature branch (`git checkout -b feature-branch-name`).
 3. Commit your changes (`git commit -m 'Add new feature'`).
 4. Push to the branch (`git push origin feature-branch-name`).
-5. Open a pull request.
+5. Open a pull request for review.

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or feedback, feel free to contact [your contact information].
+For any questions or feedback, please reach out via [your contact information].